StOil-L/booking-restful-api/README.md

 This project was carried out during my studies at the University of Montpellier as a first year Software Engineering Masters Degree student.

-It is part of a project from the Decentralized Computing subject (subject code: HAI704I).
+It constitutes as an assignment from the Decentralized Computing subject (subject code: HAI704I).

 This RESTful API uses Spring Boot in order to publish webservices designed for a hotel booking context.